 Our first choice is always repairability.
 Sometimes with a few stitches or a new pole, great old gear can have years’ more life.
 If your gear is suffering some frays and tears, consider getting it repaired by our team.
 This not only is the responsible choice, but allows you to keep piling up the memories in that same tent you love so much.

 Down is considered by many to be nature’s best insulator, with high-loft clusters that keep heat from escaping your sleeping bag, jacket or blanket.
 But the story behind conventional down is ugly, which is why we use down that is 100% Responsible Down Standard certified.
 This standard ensures our down is completely traceable back to its source–ducks and geese that have been treated humanely, never force fed, and never live-plucked.

 We believe in working side-by-side with other companies who share our supply chain, banding our efforts together at a pre-competitive level to solve challenges and remove harmful chemicals from the supply chain.
-Our Director of Engineering is helping to lead an industry-wide effort to develop safer alternatives for flame retardants and durable water repellent coatings (it’s helpful that he’s armed with a PhD from Harvard in organic chemistry.)
+Our Director of Engineering is helping to lead an industry-wide effort to develop safer alternatives for flame retardants and durable water repellent coatings (it’s helpful that he’s armed with a PhD from Harvard in materials science.)
 We’re also fighting to change outdated state regulations that require the use of toxic chemicals that are unnecessary.
 You’ll note that some of our tents made with silicone-treated fabrics do not include these chemicals, and therefore cannot be sold in all states.